 These 5 (or 4) ingredient Chocolate Cake Mix Cookies come out gooey, moist, fudgy and are the perfect texture!
 I always get rave reviews over how delicious they are and guess what?
 They could not be easier to make.
-Just grab your favorite chocolate cake mix and the rest is a piece of...dare I say it...CAKE! 🙂
+Just grab your favorite box of chocolate cake mix and the rest is a piece of...dare I say it...CAKE! 🙂

 This time of year around the holidays, cookies tend to get somewhat...monotonous.
 But not when it comes to cake mix cookies!
 They are the perfect cookie recipe for that cookie exchange or office party because of how moist they stay.

 They taste like a mix between a fudgy brownie and a chocolate cake batter.
 Yes.
 I know...

 If you love sweet and salty foods, you have to try my Sea Salt Chocolate Covered Potato Chips recipe!